-- WHEREAS, the White Mountain Apache Tribe recognizes that domestic violence on the Fort Apache Indian Reservation has a serious negative impact on our Apache people; and - WHEREAS, there is support from the Whiteriver Police Department, Apache Behavioral Health Services, and White Mountain Safe House to work cooperatively with the Prosecution Unit of the Legal Department of the White Mountain Apache Tribe to develop a system of services to improve the community and criminal justice system's response to Violence against women; and - WHEREAS, the White Mountain Apache Tribe wishes to submit an application for a STOP Violence Against Women Formula Grant through the Women Program Office, Office of Justice Programs, U.S. Department of Justice, and the United States Department of Justice requires that the grant application make certain assurances which are outlined herein. - BEIT RESOLVED by the Tribal Council of the White Mountain Apache Tribe that it hereby authorizes and directs the Tribal Prosecutor's Office to submit an application for a STOP Violence Against Women Formula Grant, through the Women Program Office, Office of Justice Programs, U.S. Department of Justice. - BE IT FURTHER RESOLVED by the Tribal Council that in the event that the Department of Justice awards a grant to the Tribe, the following conditions shall be complied with: - 1) The funds will be used only for the activities outlined in the grant application; - 2) That the domestic violence service providers have been consulted in the development of a domestic violence plan; - 3) That at least 25% of the amount granted will be allocated, without duplication, to law enforcement, prosecution, and victim services; - 4) That any federal funds received under the grant will be used to supplement, not supplant, non-federal funds otherwise available;
+- WHEREAS, the White Mountain Apache Tribe recognizes that domestic violence on the Fort Apache Indian Reservation has a serious negative impact on our Apache people; and - WHEREAS, there is support from the Whiteriver Police Department, Apache Behavioral Health Services, and White Mountain Safe House to work cooperatively with the Prosecution Unit of the Legal Department of the White Mountain Apache Tribe to develop a system of services to improve the community and criminal justice system's response to violence against women; and - WHEREAS, the White Mountain Apache Tribe wishes to submit an application for a STOP Violence Against Indian Women Discretionary Grant through the Violence Against Women Program Office, Office of Justice Programs, U.S. Department of Justice, and the United States Department of Justice requires that the grant application make certain assurances which are outlined herein. - BEIT RESOLVED by the Tribal Council of the White Mountain Apache Tribe that it hereby authorizes and directs the Tribal Prosecutor's Office to submit an application for a STOP Violence Against Indian Women Discretionary Grant, through the Violence Against Women Program Office, Office of Justice Programs, U.S. Department of Justice. - BE IT FURTHER RESOLVED by the Tribal Council of the White Mountain Apache Tribe that in the event that the Department of Justice awards a grant to the Tribe, the following conditions shall be complied with: - 1) The funds will be used only for the activities outlined in the grant application; - 2) That the domestic violence service providers have been consulted in the development of a domestic violence plan; - That at least 25% of the amount granted willbe allocated, without duplication, to law enforcement, prosecution, and victim services; - 4) That any federal funds received under the grant will be used to supplement, not supplant, non-federal funds otherwise available;

-- 5) That the costs of forensic medical examinations for tribal members who are victims of sexual assault are provided by Indian Health Services free of charge; and - That White Mountain Apache Tribal laws, policies, and practices do not require, in connection with the prosecution of any tribal domestic violence offense, that the victim bear the costs associated with filing criminal charges against domestic violence offender, or the costs associated with the issuance or service of a warrant, protection order, and witnesses subpoena.
+- 5) That the costs of forensic medical examinations for tribal members who are victims of sexual assault are provided by Indian Health Services free of charge; and - That White Mountain Apache Tribal laws, policies, and practices do not require, in connection with the prosecution of any tribal domestic violence offense, that the victim beat the costs associated with filing criminal charges against a domestic violence offender, or the costs associated with the issuance or service of a warrant, protection order, and witnesses subpoena.

-The foregoing resolution was on May 25, 1995, duly adopted by a vote of ten for and zero against by the Tribal Council of the White Mountain Apache Tribe, pursuant to authority vested in it by Article IV, Section 1 (a), (b), (i), (j), (k), (m), (q), (s), (t) and (u) of the Constitution of the Tribe, ratified by the Tribe September 30, 1993, and approved by the Secretary of the Interior on November 12, 1993, pursuant to Section 16 of the Act of June 18, 1934 (48 Stat.
+he foregoing resolution was on July 06, 1995, duly adopted by a vote of six for and zero against by the Tribal Council of the White Mountain Apache Tribe, pursuant to authority vested in it by Article IV, Section 1 (a), (b), (i), (j), (k), (m), (q), (s), (t) and (u) of the Constitution of the Tribe, ratified by the Tribe September 30, 1993, and approved by the Secretary of the Interior on November 12, 1993, pursuant to Section 16 of the Act of June 18, 1934 (48 Stat.
 984).